-History: Originally founded as an institution of HE in 1834 and was part of Durham University from 1852.
-Awarded university charter as the University of Newcastle-upon-Tyne in 1963.
-Following a rebranding exercise in 2006, the university's official trading name is now 'Newcastle University'.
+History: Originally founded as a School of Medicine and Surgery in 1834 and part of Durham University from 1852.
+Awarded university charter as the University of Newcastle upon-Tyne in 1963.
+Following a rebranding exercise in 2006, the university's official trading name became Newcastle University.

 Who's the boss?
 Professor Chris Brink, vice-chancellor, whose previous career was divided between academic and management positions in South Africa and Australia.

 Prospectus: 0191 208 3333 or request one to be delivered here.

 Easy to get into?
 Mixed bag.
 Newcastle don't make offers on the basis of tariff points, but on exam grades.
 Generally, offers are in the range of ABB to AAA, but can vary according to subject.

 Vital statistics: Currently over 22,000 students in total, with 16,872 full-time undergrads across its campuses.
 It has over 4,000 mature students, and 5,654 staff, including those based overseas.
 A university increasingly sought after due to its nightlife and academic reputation, Newcastle is one of 24 Russell Group universities dedicated to the highest levels of excellence in research and teaching.

 Added value: Wired up with over 2,000 networked PCs across campus and blanket wireless access over most of it.
 Newcastle is big on sport and has over 55 established sports clubs.
 The sports centre incorporates a large sports hall with a 125-station health and fitness suite, three large activity halls, four squash courts and a dance studio.
 Five main sports sites are located in and around the city, including pitches and courts, a floodlit all-weather pitch for hockey and football, an 18-hole golf course to the west of the city and a boat house located on the Tyne.